 - Gandhinagar and Ahmedabad are the important urban centers in the basin.

 - Ahmedabad is an industrial city situated on the banks of Sabarmati.

 - Important industries are textiles, leather and leather goods, plastic, rubber goods, paper, newsprint, automobile, machine tools, drugs and pharmaceuticals etc.

 - The industrial city of Ahmedabad poses the danger of water pollution.

-- The Mahi basin extends over states of Madhya Pradesh, Rajasthan and Gujarat having total area of 34,842 Sq km.
+- The Mahi basin extends over states of Madhya Pradesh, Rajasthan, and Gujarat having a total area of 34,842 Sq km.

 - Mahi is one of the major interstate west flowing rivers of India.

 - It originates from the northern slopes of Vindhyas at an altitude of 500 m in the Dhar district of Madhya Pradesh.

 - The total length of Mahi is 583 km.